moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting is already available in the Moodle core theme Boost.
 For more information how to use it, please have a look at the official Moodle documentation: http://docs.moodle.org/en/Boost_theme

+#### Position of switch role information

+With this setting you can choose the place where the information to which role a user has switched is being displayed.
+If not checked (default value), the role information will be displayed right beneath the user\'s name in the user menu (like in theme Boost).
+If checked, this information - together with a link to switch back - will be displayed beneath the course, as this functionality is course related.

 ### 3. Tab "Layout Settings"

 #### Footer Layout